next up previous contents

 –with-libxc-include directory where libxc Fortran headers reside

-The following configure options are available:
+The following configure GPU options are available:

 –with-cuda=value enable compilation of GPU-accelerated subroutines.